What is a revolving credit facility? A plain-English guide for UK businesses

 The cost of a revolving credit facility

-The key question is the total cost of funds over the period you expect to use the facility, not just the headline rate.
-A lender with a slightly higher rate but no early repayment penalty may cost you less overall if you repay ahead of schedule.
+The key question is the total cost of funds over the period you expect to use the facility, rather than the headline rate alone.
+A full walk-through is in how much does a revolving credit facility cost.

 How Juice Flex works

-• Fast process: The application is designed to be quick.
-Connecting your financial accounts speeds up the assessment considerably
+• Fast process.
+The application is designed to be quick.

 The bottom line

 A revolving credit facility is flexible working capital on demand.
-It's not a loan you take once and repay.
-It's a facility that stays with your business, available whenever you need it, for whatever working capital challenge presents itself.
+Unlike a term loan, you don’t take it once and repay it on a fixed schedule.
+It’s a facility that stays with your business, available whenever you need it.

 Marketing